Buchanan (band): 2014–2016: Pressure in an Empty Space

-In July 2016 the band were announced as the opening act for Keith Urban, hand-picked for the Australian leg of his ripCORD World Tour along with Carrie Underwood.
+In July 2016, Buchanan were announced as an opening act for the Australian leg of Keith Urban's ripCORD World Tour, alongside Carrie Underwood.

+In 2016, Simons co-wrote The Voice Australia winner Alfie Arcuri's song "Careless Game" with Troye Sivan.
+The song appeared on Arcuri's album Zenith, which reached number five on the ARIA Albums Chart.

 On 28 October 2016 the band released their first live album, Alive, exclusively on Apple Music.
 The album includes 13 tracks recorded during their Living a Lie tour.